Jessie Diggins: 2017–2019

 Diggins finished third overall in the 2017–18 Tour de Ski, becoming the first American to finish on the podium in the overall classification, and beating her previous best of fifth overall in the previous edition.
 Her teammate Sadie Bjornsen finished ninth overall, also making it the first time that two Americans finished in the overall top 10.
 Diggins finished second overall in the World Cup 2017–2018 season standings.

 At the 2018 Winter Olympics in Pyeongchang, South Korea, Diggins and Randall became the first American cross-country skiers to capture a gold medal by winning the women's team sprint at the Alpensia Cross-Country Centre.
 In the final sprint, Diggins passed the last two individual sprint classical gold medalists – Sochi gold medalist Maiken Caspersen Falla of Norway before the last turn and then Pyeongchang gold medalist Stina Nilsson of Sweden on the last straightaway.
 Theirs was not only the United States' first ever cross-country skiing gold medal but also the first American cross-country skiing medal since Bill Koch won silver in the men's 30 km in 1976.
 Steve Schlanger and Chad Salmela called the end of the race for NBC:

 Salmela: As they come into the stadium, Diggins trying to get in on the outside!

 Schlanger: Jessie Diggins with two fifth-place finishes, one-sixth, so close for the U.S. on so many occasions, now moving up on the outside into second place!

 Salmela: They're all completely gassed!
 They've given it everything on the Klaebo-bakken!
 Stina Nilsson leading Jessie Diggins into the final turn – can Diggins answer?!

 Schlanger: As the roars rattle around the cross-country stadium in Pyeongchang, Sweden, the U.S. and Norway coming to the line!

 Salmela: Here comes Diggins!
 Here comes Diggins!

 Schlanger: On the outside!
 Diggins making the play around Sweden!

 Salmela: Yes!
 Yes!
 Yes!
 Yes!
 Gold!

 Schlanger: Jessie Diggins to the line!
 And it is Jessie Diggins delivering a landmark moment that will be etched in U.S. Olympic history!
 The first-ever cross-country gold medal for the U.S.!

 Salmela: It's a gold medal for the United States!
 It's not just a medal; it's the gold!

+The play-by-play call of Diggins' victory with the line, "Here comes Diggins!", has become one of the most iconic moments in the United States' Olympic broadcast history.

 Diggins competed in all six women's cross-country skiing events at the Olympics and finished in the top 10 in all of them.
 At the end of the games, she was the flag bearer for the United States in the closing ceremony.